-Tender and moist Banana Maple Walnut Muffins perfect for breakfast or a quick snack on the go.
+Made with whole wheat pastry flour, these Banana Maple Walnut Muffins are delicious, moist and tender.
+They’re perfect for breakfast or a quick snack on the go.

-My favourite way to make use of overripe bananas is to make banana muffins with them.
-I think muffins are great because they stay fresh for a few days and can easily be frozen for consumption later on.
-My favourite way to eat a muffin is when it’s still warm from the oven with a dab of butter on it.
+My favourite way to make use of overripe bananas is to make banana muffins or quick breads with them.
+Muffins are great because they’re already individually portioned, stay fresh for a few days and can easily be frozen for consumption later on.
+I love to treat myself to a muffin still warm from the oven with a dab of butter on it, yum!

+This recipe makes incredibly moist and tender Banana Maple Walnut Muffins.
 I used whole wheat pastry flour and quick cooking oats for this recipe.
-You can use all-purpose flour, but whole wheat flour is much more nutritious.
-However, do make sure to use whole wheat pastry flour and not regular whole wheat flour which causes baked goods to be heavier.
+You can use all-purpose flour, but whole wheat flour is more nutritious.
+Do make sure to use whole wheat pastry flour and not regular whole wheat flour which causes baked goods to be heavier.
+Since maple syrup season is upon us, I decided to use pure maple syrup as a sweetener in this recipe.
+The flavours of maple syrup, bananas and walnuts go perfectly together.
+I spiced these with a touch of cinnamon and nutmeg which makes them even more delicious!

 Banana Maple Walnut Muffins